Introduction

 Weekly Kitchen Cleaning Tasks

-In addition to the daily cleaning tasks, performing these weekly cleaning routines ensures that no part of your kitchen is neglected.
+In addition to the daily cleaning tasks, we recommend doing these weekly cleaning routines to ensure that no part of your kitchen is neglected.
 Weekly tasks focus on deeper cleaning to keep the kitchen in top condition.

 5. Deep Clean the Fridge